Road Safety Market Size and Share

 Road Safety Market Analysis by Mordor Intelligence

-The road safety market size is valued at USD 5.14 billion in 2025 and is forecast to climb to USD 8.84 billion by 2030, reflecting an 11.44% CAGR underpinned by stringent regulations, rapid product innovation, and sustained municipal capital spending.
+The road safety market size is expected to grow from USD 5.14 billion in 2025 to USD 5.71 billion in 2026 and is forecast to reach USD 9.66 billion by 2031 at 11.09% CAGR over 2026-2031.
 Investments linked to the EU Regulation 2019/2144, Vision Zero programs in the United States, and state-sponsored ITS funds in Asia have created synchronized demand cycles across hardware, software, and services.
 Red-light and speed-enforcement upgrades remain the revenue backbone, yet corridor-based monitoring, AI analytics, and V2X integration are redefining procurement specifications.
 North America’s performance-based contracts and Europe’s privacy-centric architectures are shaping vendor strategies, while Middle East smart-city projects and African corridor modernizations broaden the geographic addressable base.
 Against this backdrop, hardware refreshes are evolving into data-service annuities, tilting competitive advantage toward suppliers that can wrap analytics and compliance modules around deployed assets.

 Key Report Takeaways